mozilla/marketplace-docs/docs/topics/docker.rst

 Here's the command (runs in a new instance)::

-  fig run [image] schematic migrations/
+  fig run --rm [image] schematic migrations/

 E.g (for zamboni)::

-  fig run zamboni schematic migrations/
+  fig run --rm zamboni schematic migrations/

 How do I run Python unit tests?